CK3Cheats.com

 This command adds specified amount of stress to the specified character.
 If no character is specified stress will be added to your character.
 Negative values will reduce stress.

-Here are examples of how to use add_stress.
+Here are some examples of how to use add_stress.

 This command increase your character's stress by 50.